Talking To Your Child About Alcohol: What To Ask & What To Say

 1. Start talking about alcohol early, whenever it's relevant.

-When there's an accident in your community, talk to your child about it, even if he's only seven.
-"It's so tragic...alcohol is not for high school students...their bodies and brains are not ready to handle it yet.
+When there's an accident in your community, talk to your child about it, even if he's only nine.
+"This was a tragedy that could so easily have been avoided... alcohol is not for high school students... their bodies and brains are not ready to handle it yet.
 That's why it's against the law for kids to drink alcohol."

 2. Answer their questions.